 The males of L. puteulanum can be recognized by the following combination of characters: head and mesosoma blue, ventral surface of flagellum pale, appressed hairs of face mostly limited to paraocular areas and only partially obscuring clypeus, and T2-T3 punctures uniformly dense on disc basal to the premarginal line.
 Males of L. ellisiae have the ventral surface of the flagellum dark to ferruginous and T2-T3 punctures dense on basal half but sparse approaching premarginal line.
-Males of L. lepidii have the ventral surface of the flagellum bright yellow and appressed hairs of the face dense, obscuring the majority of the clypeus and frons.
+Males of L. lepidii have the ventral surface of the face dense, obscuring the majority of the clypeus and frons.
 The subappressed hairs of the face of L. tegulare are usually limited to the lower paraocular area but are more evenly distributed across the face in L. puteulanum.